 10 Credit or "Full Year" Courses run for 6 weeks.

-5 Credit or "Semester" Courses run for the first 3 weeks of summer,with the exception of Health Online course, which runs the full 6 weeks.
+5 Credit or "Semester" Courses run for the first 3 weeks of summer, with the exception of Health Online course, which runs the full 6 weeks.

-2025 Summer Dates:
+2026 Summer Dates:

-June 9th - July 17th, 2025
+June 8th - July 16th, 2025

-2025 Summer School Hours:
+2026 Summer School Hours:

 Classes are in session from 7:30am - 1:00pm - Monday through Thursday.
-Please note the exceptions to this schedule due to a national holiday that falls during our summer dates.
-(Juneteenth).
+Students have a break daily from 10 - 10:30am.

 Common Questions about our summer courses: